Neurodegenerative Undergraduate Research Experience (NURE)

 All undergraduate science major students are eligible to apply for the NURE.
 However, students must identify a research mentor and neuroscience-specific project in order to be considered for the program.
 A list of researchers at Duquesne University that are involved in neuroscience research can be found below.

 We particular encourage both internal and external applicants from under-represented groups in science.
 No prior experience in research is necessary but a specific interest in neuroscience must be clear.
+See application requirements below or click to apply by February 15.

 Please identify and contact faculty prior to submitting your application